 Cut the underside of your kneecap to prepare it for the new pieces that will be attached there.

-Fasten the two parts of the prosthesis to your bones.
+Fasten the 2 parts of the prosthesis to your bones.
 One part will be attached to the end of your thigh bone and the other part will be attached to your shin bone.
+The pieces can be attached using bone cement or screws.

-Attach both parts to the underside of your kneecap.
-A special bone cement is used to attach these parts.
+Attach the underside of your kneecap.
+A special bone cement is used to attach this part.

 Repair your muscles and tendons around the new joint and close the surgical cut.